+Sound can be described as pressure variations in the air.
+Through solids, it is transmitted via vibration.
+Since sound has fluctuations just like waves, sound is treated as a wave phenomenon.
+Sounds passes through solids and induces vibration which could be used to visualize the sound waves themselves.
 Cymatics is the study of wave phenomena and its visual representations.
-It is commonly used in the study of sound waves, as light waves are just a little easier to see.
+It is commonly used in the study of sound waves, as light waves are usually easier to see.

-Now that we have some vocabulary under our belts, let’s look at standing waves like the one shown above.
 A standing wave is formed when one wave bounces off of something and reflects directly backwards.
-Waves don’t always reflect perfectly like above, but for cymatic purposes, we’ll focus on ones that do- standing waves.
-Nodes are points in which the amplitude is 0, and the antinodes are places where the amplitude is a maximum.
-If you ever performed an experiment in high school physics with a plastic tube full of air and a tuning fork, this all should sound familiar.
-The nodes are where the sound is loudest (fun fact: this point is called a harmonic).
+Waves don’t always reflect perfectly like above, but for cymatic purposes, we’ll focus on ones that do.
+The maximum height of a wave (distance between lowest and highest points) dictates the amplitude.
+The higher the amplitude, the louder the sound, for instance.
+Nodes are points in which the amplitude is zero, and the antinodes are places where the amplitude is a maximum.

 Imagine these waves passing through and reflecting inside the thickness of a plate of metal (or any medium).
 The points in which there would be the most vibration would be the antinodes.
-At these locations, the sand on the plate would move away to areas of less vibration- the nodes.
-When we factor in additional waveforms interfering with each other, the possibilities are endless!
-You can make any shape you want!
-But with these 2D waves, cymatic shapes can only get so complicated, right?
+At these locations, the sand on the plate would move away to areas of less vibration – the nodes.
+When we factor in additional waveforms interfering with each other, the possibilities are endless.

 Is sound really 2D?